-"Where is my husband?
-He was an old man, 72 years old," the queen said.
-"My husband was 72 years old.
-He died only yesterday."
+“Where is my husband?
+He was an old man, seventy-two years old,” the queen said.
+“And this husband is seventy-two years old though he died only yesterday.”

 “Don't ask questions.
 Just listen to whatever I say,” said Saraswati.

-"No, not possible," Lila cried.
-"What are you saying?
-A person who died yesterday has been reborn and is now 72 years old?
-Are you saying that he was born in this world 72 years ago, having died only yesterday?
+“No, it is not possible,” Lila cried.
+“What are you saying?
+A person who died yesterday has been reborn and is now seventy-two years old?
+Are you saying that he was born in this world seventy-two years ago, having died only yesterday?
 I cannot believe this.
 Don't confuse my mind.
 Oh, Goddess, bless me.
-What are you saying?"
+What are you saying?”

 Saraswati said, “I will confuse you further.
 Somewhere in another space-time there was a Brahmin couple who were very poor, living in a little room.
 Poverty was their only property, misery was their fate.
 One day they saw a large procession in which the king of the country was being carried on a palanquin.
 ‘Oh,' they said, ‘What a glory!
 If only we too could have that experience of being king and queen.'
 With this deep thought, they died.”

-Continuing her story, Saraswati, the goddess, said, "Listen to me carefully.
-This Brahmin couple who died eight days ago were reborn as yourself and your husband in another space-time, where your king ruled for fifty years, and died."
+Continuing her story, the goddess Saraswati said, “Listen to me carefully.
+This Brahmin couple who died eight days ago were reborn as yourself and your husband in another space-time, where your king ruled for fifty years, and died.”

 “What are you saying?” the queen said.
 “People who died eight days ago have been reborn in a kingdom where the husband ruled for fifty years?
 What is the connection between eight days and the fifty years of our lives?”

-"Keep quiet and listen to me further.
+“Keep quiet and listen to me further.
 This old man is your own husband, born again in another space-time.
-He is 72 years old."
+He is seventy-two years old.”